 There were some unexpected touches as well.
-The final fight between Aragorn and Lurtz, the captain of the Uruk-hai orcs was not in the book as such, and the exciting conclusion brought applause at my theater.
+The final fight between Aragorn and Lurtz, the captain of the Uruk-hai orcs, was not in the book as such, and the exciting conclusion brought applause to my theater.
 And the hobbits discovering that beer comes in huge “pints” at the Prancing Pony Inn in Bree was amusing.

-As described by Tolkien, Hobbits had “ears only slightly pointed” and the movie depicted them well, differentiated from the pointed ears of the Elves and all the while not looking like Vulcan ears.
+As described by Tolkien, Hobbits had “ears only slightly pointed,” and the movie depicted them well, differentiated from the pointed ears of the Elves while not looking like Vulcan ears.

-The design work for Hobbiton was fabulous, absolutely spot-on.
+The design work for Hobbiton was fabulous and absolutely spot-on.
 The velvet landscape of New Zealand was terrific.

 Good music can enhance a movie; great music is like a beautiful frame around a picture and can make it transcendent.
 Well-known examples include The Godfather, Field of Dreams, The Natural, Dances With Wolves, and Little Women.
-In LOTR the soundtrack is occasionally good but not great.
+In LOTR, the soundtrack is occasionally good but not great.
 I’ve been listening to the soundtrack for about a month, and it does not stand alone.
 Most of the music sounds rather Wagnerian.
 In the initial battle scene, it works, but elsewhere it thuds.
-Wagnerian music rarely works in movies with the notable exception of “Excalibur” the film adaptation of Mallory’s Arthurian legend “Le Mort d’Arthur.”
-And I will admit it worked in the climactic light sabre battle with Darth Maul in “Star Wars: The Phantom Menace.”
+Wagnerian music rarely works in movies, with the notable exception of “Excalibur,” the film adaptation of Mallory’s Arthurian legend “Le Mort d’Arthur.”
+And I will admit it worked in the climactic lightsaber battle with Darth Maul in “Star Wars: The Phantom Menace.”

-Alternatively, the soundtrack contains Celtic flute music that well conveys the semi-rustic world of the hobbits.
-On the positive side, the occasional songs in Elvish, for example, both Quenya and Sindarin in the lament of Gandalf worked well.
+Alternatively, the soundtrack contains Celtic flute music that skillfully conveys the semi-rustic world of the hobbits.
+On the positive side, the occasional songs in Elvish, for example, both Quenya and Sindarin in the lament of Gandalf, worked well.
 And the two pieces by Enya were ethereal and haunting.
-It was a shame that her second piece, “May It Be” was relegated to the end credits.
+It was a shame that her second piece, “May It Be,” was relegated to the end credits.
 Nevertheless, her otherworldly tone and style seemed perfectly matched to the movie.

-It seems somehow sacrilegious to criticize this huge movie.
+It seems somehow sacrilegious to criticize this colossal movie.